MicrosoftDocs/entra-docs/docs/identity/monitoring-health/howto-use-health-scenario-alerts.md

     - Add a **filter** for Conditional Access.
     - Select a log entry to view the sign-in logs details and select the Conditional Access tab to see the policies that were applied.

+### View the scenario-specific resources

+Each scenario might have a different data set to investigate.
+For details on each scenario, see the following articles:

+- [Sign-ins requiring a compliant or managed device](scenario-health-sign-ins-compliant-device.md)
+- [Sign-ins requiring multifactor authentication (MFA)](scenario-health-sign-ins-mfa.md)

 ## Analyze the possible root causes

-Now that you've gathered all the data related to the scenario, you need to consider possible root causes and research potential solutions.
+After you've gathered all the data related to the scenario, you need to consider possible root causes and research potential solutions.
 Think about the seriousness of the alert.
 Are only a handful of users affected, or is it a widespread issue?
 Did a recent policy change have unintended consequences?

-Each scenario has a set of root causes and solutions to consider.
-For details on each scenario, see the following articles:

-- [Sign-ins requiring a compliant or managed device](scenario-health-sign-ins-compliant-device.md)
-- [Sign-ins requiring multifactor authentication (MFA)](scenario-health-sign-ins-mfa.md)
+We recommend looking at the alerts and scenario monitoring data regularly to identify trends and potential issues before they become widespread problems.

 ## Next steps